How to Disable SSLv3 in Linux (Ubuntu, CentOS, RedHat, Debian)

 The only possible way is to disable SSLv3 in the different applications used on the server.
 Additionally, the exact steps differs according to the type of server.

-Let’s now have a close look on how our Hosting Support Engineers disable SSLv3 on each of these applications.
+Let’s now have a close look on how our Support Engineers disable SSLv3 on each of these applications.

 On Apache web server, to disable SSLv3, we edit the Protocol value in the configuration file.
 Then to make the changes effective, we need to restart the service.